reysiregar/reysiregar/README.md

-Hi There 👋🏻!
+👋🏻 Hi There!

-My Name is Reynaldi Wiratama Siregar, 18 y.o student, from Indonesia.
+My Name is Reynaldi Wiratama Siregar, from Indonesia.
 Currently studying at Gunadarma University as an Information Systems student.

 More about me: